20 dormer loft conversion ideas if you're hoping to reach the lofty heights of an upwards extension

 Choose a freestanding bath such as this double-ended bath from Better Bathrooms, use floor-mounted taps, ladder-style shelving and complete the conversion with a picture window and skylight.
 We can just imagine whiling away an hour or so watching the nighttime sky pass by.

-12. Add a double dormer loft for an extra large conversion idea
+15. Add two dormers for an extra large conversion idea

 If you've got a rear outrigger on your home, as is typical with Victorian semis or terraces, rather than limiting your loft conversion potential, it can actually offer you even more opportunity.